krd81/T2_A2-API_Server/README.md

 - Description: Allows a user to login
 - HTTP Request Verb: POST
 - Required Data: employee id, password
-- Expected Response: HTTP response status 200 - OK, JSON object showing the user, including their bookings, excluding password and admin status
+- Expected Response: HTTP response status 200 - OK, with signed JWT, JSON object showing the user, including their bookings, excluding password and admin status
 - Authentication Methods: Requires employee id, which is matched against the database, if a match is found the hashed password is checked against the hashed password of the user found in the database.
 If successful a JWT is generated which allows the user to access all user level routes.

 ![](/docs/USER%20-%20LOGIN.png)